SimonTC/obsidian-note-autocreation/README.md

 | `/Private/Tasks/Less important task/Clean up my desk.md` | `Private/`, `Tasks`                      | All notes in the `Private/` folder or its sub folders                                     |
 | `/Private/Tasks/Less important task/Clean up my desk.md` | `Tasks`, `Private/`                      | All notes in the `Private/Tasks/` folder or its sub folders                               |

+### Limiting Plugin Functionality to Specific Folders

+Under some circumstances you may want to limit the folders in which the trigger symbol will trigger a note suggestion.
+To achieve this you can define [a list of enabled folders](#enabled-folders).
+When defined, the plugin will only respond to the trigger symbol in notes that are in (or are descendants of) the folders you specify.
+If no enabled folders are specified (the default setting), the plugin will be active throughout the entire vault.

+**Example:**
+- If you configure "Projects" as an enabled folder:
+	- The plugin will be active in "Projects/Project1/note.md"
+	- The plugin will NOT be active in "Personal/diary.md"

+**Note:** If you want to both enable the plugin only in specific folders AND limit suggestions to those same folders, you should add the same folders to both the "Enabled Folders" and "Relative Top Folders" settings.

+### Working with Relative Top Folders

+When using both "Enabled Folders" and "Relative Top Folders" features:

+- "Enabled Folders" controls where the plugin is active (where the trigger symbol works)
+- "Relative Top Folders" controls which notes are suggested when the plugin is active

+For a completely isolated experience within specific folders, configure the same paths in both settings.

 ## Settings

 ### Link suggestion trigger